amanzainal/tp/docs/UserGuide.md

 The TEST_NAME is case-sensitive.
 Examples:

-sort Math sorts the students by their grades in Math in ascending order. sort English /r sorts the students by their grades in English in descending order.
+sort CA1 sorts the students by their grades in CA1 in ascending order. sort CA2 /r sorts the students by their grades in CA2 in descending order.

 ### Deleting a student : `delete`